pytorch/captum/docs/extension/integrated_gradients.md

 ```

 Now, let's look at a model that besides input tensors takes input arguments of
 other types.
+In practice this can be used to pass the sequence length or the
+word/token indices in a sequence of a text, for instance.
+The example below
+demonstrates how to use `additional_forward_args`.
+In this particular example
-For example, a single integer value.
+`additional_forward_args` represents single integer value.
-Those arguments are passed as `additional_forward_args` to `attribute` method.
-In
+Those arguments are passed as `additional_forward_args` to `attribute` method and
+they will be passed to model's forward function followed by inputs in the oder
-the example below, we also demonstrate how to apply integrated gradients to a batch
+provided in `additional_forward_args`.
+In the example below, we also demonstrate
+how to apply integrated gradients to a batch of samples.
+The first dimension of
-of samples.
-The first dimension of the input corresponds to the batch size.
+the input corresponds to the batch size.
-In this case batch size is equal to two.
+In this case, batch size is equal to two.

 ```
 import torch